Russia's war on Ukraine latest: Russia attacks along Ukraine front | Law-Order

 - Ukraine

-* Democratic and Republican U.S. senators urged the Biden administration to share information with the ICC as it pursues war crimes charges against Putin. * U.S. President Joe Biden, appearing in Ottawa with Canadian Prime Minister Justin Trudeau, said he would continue to pressure Putin and help Ukraine.

-* Air force commanders from Sweden, Norway, Finland and Denmark said on Friday they have signed a letter of intent to create a unified Nordic air defence aimed at countering the rising threat from Russia.
-(Compiled by Reuters editors)
+* Air force commanders from Sweden, Norway, Finland, and Denmark said on Friday they have signed a letter of intent to create a unified Nordic air defence aimed at countering the rising threat from Russia.
+ECONOMY AND SANCTIONS

+* Russia's middle class will shrink as social inequality grows over coming years, an economic study conducted by Russian experts suggested, as sanctions against Moscow and limited growth potential scupper development prospects.
+RECENT IN-DEPTH STORIES

+* INSIGHT-Inside Ukraine’s scramble for “game-changer” drone fleet * Peace plans and pipelines: What came out of the Putin-Xi talks?

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)